A Legal Primer, for Those Annoying RC Passages About the Law

 • Reviewed by: Matt Riley

-And yet, many recent LSATs have had Reading Comprehension passages on the law and legal processes.
-Students in June 2017, June 2016, and June 2012, for example, had passages on the adversary system and independent judicial research, jury nullification, and fingerprint evidence, respectively.
-The most recent exam had an apparently nasty passage about the sincerity of judge’s beliefs.
+And yet, many LSATs have had Reading Comprehension passages on the law and legal processes.
+Some students have seen passages on the adversary system, independent judicial research, jury nullification, and fingerprint evidence.

 Now, obviously, Reading Comprehension isn’t actually testing any substantive knowledge, but it can’t hurt to have a cursory understanding of some basic legal topics to get through these passages more easily.
 This post is going to cover some basics of the law, brought to you by a product of one of the most expensive law schools in the nation.